Josehokec/Josehokec.github.io/index.md

 ### Publication
 *None or nothing*

 I am working on IoTDB.
-At the moment I lack a lot of ability and I'm trying to imporove myself.
+At the moment I lack a lot of ability and I'm trying to improve myself.

 Always, I believe :
 1. ***No pain, no gain.***